Best Amazon fall Prime Day 2022 deals: Save on latest from Apple and Google, TVs, much more

 Google drops prices on latest Pixel 7 and more

-Not to be outdone, Google is also rolling out some of the best discounts of the year in honor of Prime Day this year.
+Not to be outdone, Google is also rolling out some of the best discounts of the year in honor of fall Prime Day sale this year.
 Ranging from its latest flagship handset to Assistant-enabled smart home gear, the deals live down below deliver new all-time lows across many of the releases.
+More and more discounts are rolling out as part of the Prime Early Access sale, delivering the best prices of the fall season on all of the following Google and Android devices.

 Google Pixel 7/Pro come bundled with up to $200 in Amazon gift cards starting at $599